-All poultry, except waterfowl, must show proof that they are pullorum - typhoid clean by one of the following methods.
+All poultry, except waterfowl, must show proof that they are pullorum-typhoid clean by one of the following methods:

-- Originate from a U.S. Pullorum-Typhoid clean flock, as evidenced by either

-- an official VS Form 9-2, certifying all birds in the flock over four months of age have had a negative test for pullorum-typhoid within the past year, or - a certificate from KDAH certifying the flock is a current NPIP flock in Kansas. - Present evidence that the entries were purchased from a U.S. Pullorum-Typhoid clean source and have been the only poultry on the premises (Presentation of a VS 9-3 Form received when poultry were purchased). - Present an official VS 9-2 Form, signed by an official testing agent showing the entries have had a negative pullorum-typhoid test within the proceeding 90 days. - If an official tester is on-site at the county fair, entries may be tested prior to entry into the facility.
-A VS 9-2 Form must be completed for each entry.
-If any birds in an entry test positive for pullorum-typhoid, the entire entry as well as all other birds from the same premises will be refused.
-Therefore, it is strongly recommended that birds be tested prior to arriving at the fair.
+- Originate from a U.S. Pullorum-Typhoid clean flock, as evidenced by 22an official VS Form 9-2, certifying all birds in the flock over four months of age have had a negative test for pullorum-typhoid within the past year, or - a certificate from KDAH certifying the flock is a current NPIP flock in Kansas. - Present evidence entries were purchased from a U.S. Pullorum-Typhoid clean source and have been the only poultry on the premises (Presentation of a VS 9-3 Form received when poultry were purchased). - Present an official VS 9-2 Form, signed by an official testing agent showing the entries have had a negative pullorum-typhoid test within the proceeding 90 days.
+Provided June 19th at Free Testing Day! - If an official tester is on-site at the county fair, entries may be tested prior to entry into the facility.
+A VS 9- 2 Form must be completed for each entry.
+If any birds in an entry test positive for pullorum-typhoid, the entire entry and all birds from the same premises will be refused.